 - Create the HTML version of your campaign in the Design step.

 - Navigate to the Confirm step once the campaign is built.

 - Click the Run Inbox Inspection button in order to generate the report.

-Before running the Inbox Inspection, you will be prompted to provide a few pieces of information.
+Before you run the Inbox Inspection, you will be prompted to provide a few pieces of information.

-- If working in a Pay As You Go or Forever Free account, you will need to confirm billing information before proceeding.
+- If you have a Pay As You Go or Forever Free Plan, you'll be prompted to confirm your billing information before proceeding.
 Purchased inspections include all of the available previews and spam filters automatically.